kubev2v/forklift-console-plugin/docs/cli-tools.md

 sudo install kind-linux-amd64 /usr/local/bin/kind
 ```

-Note: for kubevirt to run virtual machines on kind cluster, kind need to run from root acount.
+Note: for kubevirt to run virtual machines on kind cluster, kind need to run from root account.

 ## CRC